 Summer resident of the royal family

-Shortly before 1700 the Chancellor Frederik Ahlefeldt built an impressive Baroque castle, which itself unfortunately burned down in 1757, only leaving the castle church.
-The current Gråsten Castle, or rather the south wing, thus originates from 1759.
+Shortly before 1700 the Chancellor Frederik Ahlefeldt built an impressive Baroque palace, which itself unfortunately burned down in 1757, only leaving the palace church.
+The current Gråsten Palace, or rather the south wing, thus originates from 1759.
 In 1842 the main building was added.

 In 1935 the right of use of the palace was given to the late King Frederik and Queen Ingrid.
 Queen Ingrid was very interested in flowers and stood for the planning of the garden at Gråsten Palace until her death in 2000.

 There is no public access to the buildings and rooms of the palace, except from the palace church, who has special opening hours.

 When the royal family is in residence at Gråsten Palace, the area is closed to the public and there is no access to Gråsten Palace Gardens and Church; However, the Palace Church is still open in connection with the summer evening song etc.

 2022: From 22 June to and including 10 August the palace area will be closed to the public.
 As soon as there are official announcements about the arrival and departure of HRH Queen Margrethe, the information will be provided here.

 Once the palace is inhabited, a royal split flag goes to the top of the pole on the palace's bell tower and the Royal Life Guard sets up to guard.
 Every day there is a shift change of the Royal Life Guard.
 The guard starts from Det Gule Palæ, Ahlefeldtvej 5, where the new guard’s line up approx. at 11.30 pm.
 From here, they march through Gråsten via Borggade, Torvet and Slotsgade to the palace, where the shift will take place at 12.00